Item Code: 2617

 MIGRAINE coenzyme Q10, feverfew and magnesium

-Indications: AMPK is a master control mechanism for cellular energy homeostasis.
-It determines body fat composition and has a significant impact on mitochondrial biogenesis, the diabesity spectrum and life span extension in mice models.
-Necessary for one of the terminal steps in the electron transport chain in the process of energy (ATP) production).
-Thus, as a necessary component of mitochondria for the production of energy, CoQ-10 has potential to improve physiologic function in a number of conditions associated with impaired mitochondrial function.
-Use for increased oxygenation need in cardiac stress or insufficiency, immune dysfunction, FM, CFS, headaches, high blood pressure, allergies, asthma, diabetes, ulcers, viral infections, periodontal disease, and multiple sclerosis (MS).
-As an Antioxidant, Cell membrane stabilization, Inhibition of inflammation by modulation of NF-kappaB, Reduces blood pressure in hypertensive patients as effectively as 1-2 drug combination treatment, Benefits pts with CHF or CRF, anti-allergy benefits.
+Indications: May be necessary for one of the terminal steps in the electron transport chain in the process of energy (ATP) production).
+Thus, a component of mitochondria for the production of energy, CoQ-10 has potential to improve physiologic function in a number of conditions associated with impaired mitochondrial function.
+Consider for increased oxygenation need in cardiac stress or insufficiency, immune dysfunction, FM, CFS, headaches, high blood pressure, allergies, asthma, diabetes, ulcers, viral infections, periodontal disease, and multiple sclerosis (MS).
+Consider as an antioxidant, Cell membrane stabilization, Inhibition of inflammation by modulation of NF-kappaB, May reduce blood pressure in hypertensive patients as effectively as 1-2 drug combination treatment, Benefits pts with CHF or CRF, anti-allergy benefits.
 CoQ-10 deficiency is common in migraines and supplementation greatly reduces migraine attacks and Headaches 2007;47:73-80.

 Ingredients: Thiamin (B1) (as cocarboxylase chloride) 1.5 mg